Set Current Location

 Located on the northern side of the Bow River, Bowmont is a lush natural park established in the 1980s.
 The park features miles of hiking trails, picnic tables, playgrounds, a soccer and baseball field.
 This expansive park is spread out over 164 hectares (405 acres) and attracts adventure sports enthusiasts, families, birders, dog walkers and those looking for a fun day outdoors.
 Be sure to check out the park near sunrise or sunset for spectacular photo opportunities!

 Fish Creek Provincial Park is Canada's largest urban park, covering much of the south side of the city and dividing established and newer suburbs.
-The park features no organized recreational grounds, with day usage intended instead for walking, cycling or picnicking, although tobogganing is popular in the winter.
-At the far east and south end is the man-made Lake Sikome beach and swimming area.
+The park features no organized recreational grounds, with daily usage intended for walking, cycling, and picnics, although tobogganing is popular in the winter.
+At the far east and south end are the man-made Lake Sikome beach and swimming area.
 The Fish Creek Environmental Learning Center, at the west end of the park, is intended primarily for school groups.
 At the east end, the Bow Valley Ranch Visitor Center, a small bakery cafe, and a more upscale sit-down restaurant, dubbed The Ranch, greet visitors.

 Although not quite as large as Disneyland, Calaway Park offers more than enough attractions to keep youngsters happy and active for a full day.
 The vaguely Flintstones-style theme park offers rides to suit all ages, with a special area just for toddlers.
 A corkscrew roller coaster, log flume ride, bumper cars, boats and several other whirling, twirling and plunging attractions make kids squeal with delight, and their parents turn green.
 One of the most popular places among kids, this is a hot-spot for international tourists.
 Various events and parties are also held here.
 Check website for varying dates.